 AUTO ACCIDENT HIT BY TRUCK MINNESOTA INJURY ATTORNEYS

-When a car ishit by a truck in an accident, there can be complicated legal issues that arise.
-Of course, this starts with who was at fault and which insurance is responsible.
+When a car is hit by a truck in an accident, complicated legal issues arise.
+Of course, this starts with who was at fault.
+In other words, which insurance is responsible.
 Our top truck accident lawyers in MN have handled many crash cases where an auto is hit by a truck.
-Therefore, we are familiar with the state laws and regulations, as well as the federal laws and regulations that apply to trucks driving through Minnesota.
-Unfortunately, when a truck causes an accident and hits an automobile, the damages and injuries are often very significant because of the weight of a semi truck.
+Therefore, we are familiar with the state laws and regulations.
+In addition, there are federal laws and regulations that apply to trucks driving through Minnesota.
+Unfortunately, when a truck causes an accident and hits an automobile, the damages and injuries are often serious because of the weight of a semi truck.

 Our best truck/car accident lawyers know that careful investigation is crucial to these cases.
 We will work with the MN State Patrol as well as our own investigators to make sure we get to the bottom of why and how the accident happened.
 Our primary focus is making sure that people injured in a car accident with a truck get fair and complete compensation for their injuries.

 In the area below, we have inserted one of the primary laws in Minnesota regarding interstate trucking.
-However, there are also federal laws and many regulations that are applicable.
+However, there are also applicable federal laws and many regulations.
 When you call us, a semi truck car accident attorney will provide you a free initial consultation.
 If your car was hit by a semi truck in MN a lawyer will answer your questions and explain your rights.
 Our primary focus is to make sure you get the compensation you are entitled to.

 221.031 INTRASTATE CARRIER;